Indian Immigration Services Team

 Completing the form ahead of time ensures a smooth and stress-free entry.

-Where to Submit the E-Arrival Card?
+How to Submit the E-Arrival Card

 • Visit the Official Portal or App: Go to the Bureau of Immigration’s E-Arrival portal or open the Su-Swagatam app.